Niklas-Mezynski/fontys-sofa-project-pharox-ghg-emissions-calculation/Documentation/Use_Cases/use_cases_3_7_11.md

 </td>
 <td>

-As there are many emission factors, for different transport modes and fuels, the user wants to read the emission factors used by the software.
+As a user I want to read the emission factors used by the software.
+As an administrator I want to read the emission factors used by the software in order to maintain them.

 </td>
 </tr>